 In the world of business, trademarks are everything.
 Your logo represents your business brand and is often the first thing people associate with your company.
 A logo can literally make or break your brand so it’s important to ensure it is fully protected.

 Recently the Office for Harmonization in the Internal Market has altered the practice of black and white logos.
 It is important you understand the new changes and what it could mean for your business.
+Logos can be expensive if outsourced to a designer.
+Check out Everline's business loans page for guidance on a loans which could help you to afford a top tier logo.

 Understanding the changes